-Check the latest 2017 CIMB Classic golf odds from the best bookmakers.
-Read our preview with betting tips plus claim top bookies’ free bets.
+Check the latest 2017 CIMB Classic golf odds from the best bookmakers below.
+Read our preview with betting tips plus claim free bets from best bookies.

 CIMB Classic Odds – Outright Winner Betting

 CIMB Classic Golf Betting 2017; best odds bold; Each-Way Place Terms: 1/4 odds 1,2,3,4,5.